canvaspixels/courgette/README.md

 ## Viewing your test run

 If you get an error, you'll see a screenshot for each step error inside the `uiTestResult` folder and a link to each one from the console output in your terminal.
-However, if you want to view the browser running each step, you can put disableHeadless=true before the cuketractor command like this:
+However, if you want to view the browser running each step, you can put disableHeadless=true before the courgette command like this:

 ```console
 disableHeadless=true npm run ct